 - Tiered basins with smaller basins flowing or dribbling into a deeper bottom reservoir from several symmetrically spaced spouts

-- Cascades of rocks, jars, or pots in a staircase arrangement of gradually increasing sizes with the largest reservoir at the bottom
+- Cascades of rocks, jars, pots, or similar elements in a staircase arrangement of gradually increasing sizes with the largest reservoir at the bottom

 - One or more spigots on the sides of the basin that spray toward the center, often onto a central figure or focal point

 - Wall-mounted tiered designs that lack pedestals but offer the same flowing features, including small basins or bowls at the base

 - Weeping styles where a small bubbler at the top flows over a rock or other textured surface into a lower basin but without aerial splashing

 In addition to different styles of fountains, there is great variety in aesthetic looks.
 Geometric designs are popular, as are natural accents such as small sculptures or carvings of butterflies, flowers, birds, frogs, turtles, dragonflies, and other creatures that might enjoy the water.
 Some fountains are plain, while others are embellished with colorful accents.
 When selecting a fountain, opt for a design that matches well with the theme or overall look of your yard or garden so it blends well with the landscape.